tanmayagrawal39/Farm-Bot/README.md

 Once every crop is checked, the head moves to the origin.

 The android app is used for viewing the sensor data in a graphical manner and the image of the field.

+The CNC.mp4 is the actual prototype setup which illustrates the movement in 3D space.